sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 # Getting started

-Git Vibe works best when you are moving quickly with AI-assisted development and still want each task to stay isolated.
+Git Vibe works best when you want one `feat/*` workflow that can handle both parallel lanes and simpler one-checkout work.

 ## Recommended tools